 Plinky asked me to describe the worst teacher I’ve ever had.
 I figured that since two teachers instantly came to mind, it was a big enough deal to actually blog about.

-I can never quite decide which of the two gets the ultimate prize for worst teacher, though my folks would probably say it was my 5th grade teacher, Mr. S., which is possible.
-But there was something inherently cruel about Ms. I., who was my 6th grade homeroom teacher and English teacher throughout my junior high tenure.
+I can never quite decide which of the two gets the ultimate prize for worst teacher, although my folks would probably say it was my 5th-grade teacher, Mr S., which is possible.
+But there was something inherently cruel about Ms I., who was my 6th-grade homeroom teacher and English teacher throughout my junior high tenure.

-First, there’s Mr. S. He was one of those stern teachers – one who seemed to just hate kids.
-Maybe it was because he was burnt-out on teaching, or maybe he really did hate kids; I don’t know.
-My parents didn’t care for him as a teacher because he refused to listen to their concerns about my inability to spell extremely basic words correctly, despite the fact that I always did well on my spelling tests.
+First, there’s Mr S. He was one of those stern teachers – one who seemed to just hate kids.
+Maybe it was because he was burnt out on teaching, or maybe he really did hate kids; I don’t know.
+My parents didn’t care for him as a teacher because he refused to listen to their concerns about my inability to spell extremely basic words correctly, even though I always did well on my spelling tests.

-However, I should give Ms. I. a bit of credit, since it was her cruelty that made me start reading dictionaries and encyclopedias in an effort to be less stupid.
+However, I should give Ms I. a bit of credit, since it was her cruelty that made me start reading dictionaries and encyclopedias to be less stupid.
 Trying to look smarter also helped me to develop memory tricks so that I could absorb knowledge more easily.
 But she doesn’t deserve that credit because I’m the one who put in the hard work!

-OK, you could say that my experiences as a young child weren’t based in reality but rather a child’s interpretation of reality, but let’s remember we’re talking about a small town which means that I’ve had several run-ins with both since leaving school.
-(Most recently Ms. I. a few weeks ago.)
+OK, you could say that my experiences as a young child weren’t based on reality but rather a child’s interpretation of reality, but let’s remember we’re talking about a small town which means that I’ve had several run-ins with both since leaving school.
+(Most recently Ms I. a few weeks ago.)
 So here’s what I know from my grown-up years: